About Susan

 Susan Meyer, M.A., integrates photography, writing, mindful awareness, and energy work to support presence, awakening, and well-being.
 She is a contemplative creative whose work is pollinated with a vibrant combination of life experience, formal education, and a lifelong devotion to personal evolution.
 Her deep interest in the nature of consciousness, coupled with an appreciation for the natural world, informs both her art and teaching.

 Specializing in Hudson River photography, Susan regards the river as both her great teacher and muse.
-Her nature photography is exhibited regularly, earning her numerous accolades in the annual Erie Canalway National Heritage Corridor photo contest.
+She exhibits her nature photography regularly and has earned numerous accolades in the annual Erie Canalway National Heritage Corridor photo contest.
 Several of her images are featured in kiosks along the Empire State Trail in Schuylerville, NY.
-She is the author of River Time: Mindful Reflections from the Upper Hudson (available summer 2025), a book of mindfulness stories inspired by 17 years of living along the river.
+She is the author of River Time: Mindful Reflections from the Upper Hudson, a book of contemplative short stories, poems, and photographs inspired by nearly two decades of living on the riverside.

 • Certified Mindfulness Meditation Teacher, trained by Jack Kornfield and Tara Brach through the Greater Good Science Center (2021)